chriscdn/vuex-undo-redo/README.md

 The difficulty is knowing when to create a snapshot of the Vuex state.
 Most implementations do this by observing the store for action or mutation events.

-Neither of these observers worked for me since many actions in my store make multiple mutations.
+Neither of these approaches worked for me since many actions in my store make multiple mutations.
 This lead to either:

 - too many snapshots being created when only observing mutations; or
 - missing mutation events when only observing actions.

-I also required finer control of what parts of the Vuex model should be modifyable by undo and redo events.
+I also required finer control of what parts of the Vuex model should be observed and modified by undo and redo events.

 This module works by observing mutations and debouncing the method that creates the snapshot.
 The snapshot is made after no mutation event is observed for one second (this is configurable).
 This allows an action to make multiple consecutive commits with only one snapshot being created.